duneroadrunner/SaferCPlusPlus/README.md

 In lieu of compile-time enforcement, run-time checking is available to detect some misuses of scope pointers.
 Run-time checking in debug mode is enabled by defining MSE_SCOPEPOINTER_USE_RELAXED_REGISTERED.
 Additionally defining MSE_SCOPEPOINTER_RUNTIME_CHECKS_ENABLED will enable them in non-debug modes as well.
 And as with registered pointers, scope pointers cannot target types that cannot act as a base class.
 For int, bool and size_t use the safer [substitutes](#primitives) that can act as base classes.

 Generally, there are two types of scope pointers you might use, [TXScopeOwnerPointer](#txscopeownerpointer) and [TXScopeItemFixedPointer](#txscopeitemfixedpointer).
 TXScopeOwnerPointer is similar to boost::scoped_ptr in functionality (but more limited in intended use).
 It creates an instance of a given class on the heap and destroys that instance in its destructor.
 (We use "scope" to mean "execution scope", where in boost it seems to also include "declaration scope".)
 TXScopeItemFixedPointer is a "non-owning" pointer to scope objects.
-It is (intentionally) limited in its functionality, and is intended pretty much for the sole purpose of passing scope objects by reference as function arguments.
+It is (intentionally) limited in its functionality, and is primarily intended for the purpose of passing scope objects by reference as function arguments.

 ### TXScopeItemFixedPointer
-TXScopeItemFixedPointer is intended to be used to pass scope objects by reference as function arguments.
-It is not intended to be used as a member of any class or struct (this would generally produce a compile error) or as a function return type.
+TXScopeItemFixedPointer is primarily intended to be used to pass scope objects by reference as function arguments.
+It should not be used as a function return type, as that could be unsafe.
+And as with any other scope object, it should not be used as a member of any class or struct that is not itself a scope object (though attempting to do so would generally produce a compile error).

 usage example: